Photo Source: DFID - UK - Flickr Creative Commons

 |Affinity Bloc:||Arab World|

 Some Lebanese consider themselves Arabs while others associate themselves with the ancient Phoenicians.
 Both groups have made their mark on world history through trade and power.
 Others consider the Lebanese to be Levantine Arabs, referring to those who originated in Cyprus, Israel, Jordan, Lebanon, Palestine or Syria.
-Some also include Arabs from Egypt, Iraq and Turkey.
+Some also include those from Egypt, Iraq and Turkey.
 Like their ancient ancestors, today's Lebanese Arabs live all over the world.
-One can find them in most parts of the world including France.
+One can find them in most parts of the world including Niger.

-Whether they are Muslim or traditional Christian, the Lebanese Arabs in France need to put their hope and trust in Jesus Christ.
+Whether they are Muslim or traditional Christian, the Lebanese Arabs in Niger need to put their hope and trust in Jesus Christ.
 They need the infilling of the Holy Spirit and the willingness to obey Christ so they can experience abundant life.

 Pray for their fellowships to be Christ centered rather than tradition centered.